-“The Cardiology team at Leeds Teaching Hospitals are very proud of the quality of cardiac care we are able to deliver for our patients.
-We see this project as a hugely exciting and positive opportunity to improve this further.
-We look forward to being able to provide state-of-the-art cardiac imaging as part of a highly efficient and forward looking Cardiology service for the people of Leeds and West Yorkshire.
+“The Cardiology team at Leeds Teaching Hospitals are very proud of the quality of cardiac care we are able to deliver for our patients,” said Dr Chris Pepper, Clinical Director for Cardiology at Leeds Teaching Hospitals NHS Trust.
+“We see this partnership as a hugely exciting and positive opportunity to improve this further.
+We look forward to being able to provide state-of-the-art cardiac imaging as part of a highly efficient and forward-looking cardiology service for the people of Leeds and West Yorkshire.
 We also look forward to a positive and collaborative working relationship with Philips.”

 The agreement includes six fully featured interventional cardiac suites based on the Philips Azurion platform, including two specialised electrophysiology suites and a structural heart suite, as well as advanced patient monitoring and ultrasound systems.
 The Azurion platform provides an intuitive, seamless approach for minimally invasive procedures that will support Leeds’ clinicians to focus on treating the patient, and its administrators as they strive to improve productivity and efficiency through intelligent resource management.